nandac/letterloom/README.md

 <!-- markdownlint-disable MD033 -->
 <div align="center">Version 0.1.0</div>

-The `letterloom` package is a user-friendly and customizable template designed to streamline the creation of professional letters.
+The `letterloom` package is a user-friendly and customizable template designed to streamline the creation of professional-looking letters.

 ## Getting Started